SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/sysdis-monitor.md

 1. **Started**.
 A collection task is created on the Hosted Collector.
 1. **Initialized**.
 The task configuration is complete in Sumo Logic.
 1. **Authenticated**.
 The Source successfully authenticated with Sysdig Monitor.
 1. **Collecting**.
-The Source is actively collecting data from SysDIG Monitor.
+The Source is actively collecting data from Sysdig Monitor.

 If the Source has any issues during any one of these states, it is placed in an **Error** state.
 When you delete the Source, it is placed in a **Stopping** state.
 When it has successfully stopped, it is deleted from your Hosted Collector.
 On the [Collection page](/docs/manage/health-events#collection-page), the Health and Status for Sources is displayed.
 Use [Health Events](/docs/manage/health-events.md) to investigate issues with collection.<br/>![Azure Event Hubs error.png](/img/send-data/Azure-Event-Hubs-error.png)